-- b) "Semi-Silence" implies that one may take up any activity without causing disturbance to others. - c) "Group-wise Masses" could be arranged on Wednesdays and Thursdays.
+b) "Semi-Silence" implies that one may take up any activity without causing disturbance to others.

+c) "Group-wise Masses" could be arranged on Wednesdays and Saturdays.

-ACADEMIC POLICIES AND PROCEDURES I. GENERAL REQUIREMENTS
+ACADEMIC POLICIES AND PROCEDURES

-The Pontifical Urbaniana University has given affiliation to the Seminary on October 7, 2015.
+I. GENERAL REQUIREMENTS

+The Seminary is affiliated to Pontifical Urbaniana University, Rome.
 The seminarians who complete the four year Theology course in the Seminary are entitled for Bachelor of Theology Degree.